 Flies - Order Diptera

-Sixteen species of flies were detected at the DKIST site.
-Two endemic species of fruit flies (family Tephritidae) were observed.
-Trupanea cratericola
+Ten species of flies were detected at the DKIST site.
+Only one endemic species of fly (family Tephritidae) was observed.
+Trupanea cratericola was uncommon on pukiawe and Dubautia.
+All other species were non-indigenous in Hawai'i.